transformerlab/transformerlab-docs/for-teams/task-yaml/task-structure.md

 ### resources.accelerators

 Accelerator specification (e.g., GPU type and count).
 Format depends on the provider.
-To look at supported formats in Skypilot, refer to their [accelerator documentation](https://docs.skypilot.co/en/stable/examples/auto-failover.html#provisioning-gpus) and for SLURM, refer to their [GPU documentation](https://slurm.schedmd.com/gres.html).
+To look at supported formats in Skypilot, refer to their [accelerator documentation](https://docs.skypilot.co/en/stable/examples/auto-failover.html#provisioning-gpus) and for Slurm, refer to their [GPU documentation](https://slurm.schedmd.com/gres.html).

 **Type:** String